 What This Guide Covers

-Do I Really Need Travel Insurance to Go to India?
+Do I Really Need Travel Insurance To Go To India?

 We understand you are heading home.
 You have family there, you know the cities, you speak the language.
 And when you convert Australian dollars to rupees, everything looks cheaper.
 So travel insurance for India feels unnecessary, right?